Latest Episode

 194: Quinn Rose: "What Really Makes Journalism Worth Trusting In The Triple-Check Era?"

 Quinn Rose challenges the idea of objective journalism and reframes “good writing” as from-the-heart and based in story.
 She shares how ten years in the news industry destroyed her hope, and how she now uses those storytelling instincts to support brands she believes in.
-The conversation turns to AI’s flattening effect on voice, whether or not true “facts” exist, and how poker applies to life. 👤 About the Guest Quinn Rose is a journalist-turned-creative strategist and storyteller for mission-dri
+The conversation turns to AI’s flattening effect on voice, whether or not true “facts” exist, and how poker applies to life. 👤 About the Guest Quinn Rose is a journalist-turned-creative strategist and storyteller for mission-d

 194